-Although the pension reforms remain unacceptable, the continuous industrial action by NASUWT members has secured progress throughout the course of the pension reforms which would not otherwise have been possible:
+The continuous industrial action by NASUWT members has secured progress throughout the course of the pension reforms which would not otherwise have been possible, including securing:

-- mobilisation of members across the UK in industrial action, campaigning, lobbying and petitions on pensions; - transitional protections for older teachers in the context of the changes to teachers' pensions;
+- mobilisation of members across the UK in industrial action, campaigning, lobbying and petitions on pensions; - transitional protections for older teachers in the context of the changes to teachers' pensions; - full transitional protection against all aspects of pension reform, apart from the new employee contribution rates, for all teachers in the NPA 60 scheme who were 50 or over on 1 April 2012;

-- full transitional protection against all aspects of pension reform, apart from the new employee contribution rates, for all teachers in the NPA 60 scheme who were 50 or over on 1 April 2012; - tapered protection for teachers in the NPA 60 scheme who were 46.5 years of age or over on 1 April 2012; - progressive tiering of pension contributions to ensure that those who earn the least pay the least; - protection for more than 40% of teachers from the full impact of the Government's original proposed 9.6% employee pension contribution rate; - an employee contributions structure based on actual salary, ending discrimination against teachers who work part time; - publication by the Department for Education (DfE) of an equality impact assessment of the TPS Proposed Final Agreement; - commitment by the DfE to engage in the collection of equalities data for scheme members with protected characteristics as defined under the Equality Act 2010; - commitment by the DfE to the ongoing review of the equality impact of pension reforms; - establishment of a Government Review of the implications of teachers working longer, involving the NASUWT; - publication by the DfE/Teachers' Pensions of monthly TPS opt-out data; - employee/trade union representation on the TPS governance structures for England and Wales, Scotland and Northern Ireland; - appointment of the NASUWT nominee to the TPS Pension Board for England and Wales;

-- agreement from the DfE to meet the costs of release from school to enable serving teachers to sit on the Pension Board; - the Treasury's costing of the potential equalisation of survivor benefits for same-sex married couples and widowers. - improvements to ill-health pension provisions.
+- tapered protection for teachers in the NPA 60 scheme who were 46.5 years of age or over on 1 April 2012; - progressive tiering of pension contributions to ensure that those who earn the least pay the least, with Scotland having a more progressive contribution structure than in England, Wales and Northern Ireland; - protection for more than 40% of teachers from the full impact of the UK Government's original proposed 9.6% employee pension contribution rate; - an employee contributions structure based on actual salary, ending discrimination against teachers who work part time; - establishment of a national working party on teachers working longer and early retirement; - employee/trade union representation on the STPS governance structures in Scotland including the STPS.
+Pension Board and the STPS Advisory Board; - the UK Government's review of the potential equalisation of survivor benefits for same-sex married couples and widowers; - improvements to ill-health pension provisions.